Campaign of the Month: June 2014

 Special Ops of the Iron Dingoes

-The Werewolves – Special Ops Unit / Regular / Questionable
+The Werewolves – Special Ops Unit / Regular / Reliable

 The “Werewolves” do not officially exist.
-The unit is designed to be assigned to various other units within the Iron Dingoes command structure, and only gathers for specialized team training and for specific missions.
-It does not exist in any unit TO&E and is intended to operate in the shadows under extreme circumstances.
-They have recently fallen under the control of the intelligence branch of the Iron Dingoes, * “The Dingoes’ Fangs”, where they are seen as the “action” arm of intelligence services.
+Originally, the unit was designed to be assigned to various other units within the Iron Dingoes command structure, and only gathered for specialized team training and for specific missions.
+It did not officially exist in any unit TO&E and was intended to operate in the shadows under extreme circumstances.
+They have, however, fallen directly under the control of the intelligence branch of the Iron Dingoes, * “The Dingoes’ Fangs”, where they are seen as the “action” arm of intelligence services.
 The Werewolves operate as special forces and combat operations troops, assigned to carry-out high-risk operations that simply cannot be accomplished by any other unit.

-The Werewolves employ the standard olive drab patterns on its vehicles common to the rest of the Iron Dingoes, highlighted with various shades, depending upon the specialty each member employs in their regularly assigned duty units.
-Their unit logo is the traditional snarling iron-colored dingo of its parent unit, but in addition to its normally assigned unit patches, also has developed a unit patch worn on their service caps and left arm while under orders as the Werewolves; a snarling cartoon dingo head with red eyes and a toothpick between its jaws.
-The patch only appears while the unit is deployed as Werewolves, and hints that a major op is about to begin.
+The Werewolves employ the standard olive drab patterns on its vehicles (and it’s PALs) common to the rest of the Iron Dingoes, highlighted with various shades, depending upon the specialty each member employs in their regularly associated duty units.
+Their unit logo is the traditional snarling iron-colored dingo of its parent unit, but in addition to its normally assigned unit patches, also has developed a unique unit patch worn on their service caps and left arm; a snarling cartoon dingo head with red eyes and a toothpick between its jaws.
+The patch only appears exclusively to members (tech and trooper) of the Werewolves, and if seen in the fleet, hints that a major op is about to begin.